Biologically Plausible Learning via Bidirectional Spike-Based Distillation: Experiments

 Table~\ref{tab:ablation} compares the performance of BSD, BSD-MSE, and BSD-InfoNCE on image classification tasks.
 BSD-MSE yields markedly inferior results: MLPs attain only 19.11\% accuracy on SVHN and fail to converge on other datasets, while CNNs exhibit substantial performance gaps across all tasks and do not converge on CIFAR-100.
 BSD-InfoNCE converges reliably on all datasets, but BSD with ReCo loss consistently achieves higher accuracy.
 On complex benchmarks such as CIFAR-100, BSD surpasses BSD-InfoNCE by more than 15 accuracy points.
 Additional ablation experiments for text character prediction, time-series forecasting, and image generation tasks are provided in Appendix~\ref{sec:generation_details}.

 To conclude, employing MSE loss for intraneuronal voltage alignment leads to convergence difficulties, indicating that it is ill-suited for BSD training.
-Moreover, compared to InfoNCE, ReCo loss offers a distinct advantage by not penalizing unpaired samples that are already orthogonal or negatively correlated, which allows for more flexible alignment and richer feature representations.
+Moreover, compared to InfoNCE, ReCo loss offers a distinct advantage by not penalizing unpaired samples that are already orthogonal or negatively correlated, which allows for more flexible alignment and richer feature representations. {We also investigate the impact of the number of timesteps on model performance in Appendix~\ref{app:timestep_ablation}.} {An ablation study demonstrating the importance of Batch Normalization is presented in Appendix~\ref{app:bn_ablation}.}